 Lost is a great TV show, but lost is not a great state of being.
 How much time is lost on vacation in actually being lost?
 Or have you ever booked a hotel that seemed like a great buy only to discover when you got there that it was far off the beaten track?

 I hate being in the wrong place at the wrong time.
 What a waste of energy wandering around not knowing where you are, maybe even being afraid if you have stumbled into an unsavory neighborhood.
 On the first trip my husband and I made to New York City, 20 years ago, that is exactly what happened.
 We emerged from the subway in search of a comedy club, not having done good subway research, only to find we had no clue where we were.
 The strange surroundings were scary, making us clip along at an ungodly pace, sweat streaming from every pore.
 It made us very cranky.
+Not to mention I dropped my new phone, which had it been in a protective case, likely would have had less damage if any.
+So let’s just say we got off to a bad start on this trip.

 But there is a way to avoid these kinds of situations.
 It’s called the World Wide Web and it is one of the easiest-to-use tools available to the modern traveler.
 All you need is a computer and internet access.
 Through web research, I (not necessarily my husband, but we won’t go into that here) have a good idea of where we are bound long before our plane lifts off.